Tiagura/k8s-gitops/README.md

 Follow these steps to bootstrap your Kubernetes cluster with all the necessary components and start the GitOps workflow:

-### 1. Install Cilium CNI and Wait for It to Be Ready
+### 1. Install Cilium CNI and wait for it to be ready

 Make sure you have the `cilium` CLI installed locally.